gitbrent/PptxGenJS/README.md

 **Extensive browser support**

 - Create/download presentations on all current desktop & mobile web browsers
-- IE11 is supported (requires included Promises polyfill)
+- IE11 is supported via included Promises polyfill

 **Major PowerPoint object types**

 - Slides can include Charts, Images, Media, Shapes, Tables, Text and more.
-- SVG images (PowerPoint online and 2019+ desktop)
+- SVG images and YouTube videos are supported when viewed in PowerPoint online/2019+ desktop application

 **Modern architecture**

 - Supports client web browsers, NodeJS, and React/Angular/Electron
-- Save/stream methods return a promise
+- Export methods return promises
+- Client browsers have only a single dependency: JSZip
 - Easy Angular/React integration (available via npm, cjs or es files)
-- Only a single dependency (JSZip)
-- Typescript definitions are included
+- Typescript definitions included

 **HTML to PowerPoint**

-- Includes powerful [HTML-to-PowerPoint](#html-to-powerpoint-feature) feature to transform any HTML table into a presentation
+- Includes powerful [HTML-to-PowerPoint](#html-to-powerpoint-feature) feature to transform HTML tables into presentations with a single line of code

 # Live Demo

 Use the online demo to create a simple presentation to see how easy it is to use pptxgenjs, or check out the complete demo which showcases every available feature.

 - [Simple Demo](https://gitbrent.github.io/PptxGenJS)
 - [Complete Feature Demo](https://gitbrent.github.io/PptxGenJS/demo/)